-Gremlin is committed to providing a secure environment for our users to embrace the practice of Chaos Engineering (check out our recently launched security page).
+Gremlin is committed to providing a secure environment for our users to embrace the practice of Chaos Engineering (check out our security page).
 It is, after all, one of our core principles: Simple, Safe, Secure.
-In practice, security is a continual journey of improvement and we wanted to share a few milestones since we last blogged.
+In practice, security is a continual journey of improvement and we wanted to share a few milestones.

-We’ve recently completed auditing for the Service Organization Control (SOC) 2 Type I report.
-Compiled by Peterson & Sullivan.
-The report documents how Gremlin’s information security practices, policies, and procedures are suitable to meet the SOC 2 trust principles criteria for security, availability, processing integrity, and confidentiality.
+We’ve recently completed auditing for the Service Organization Control (SOC) 2 Type II report.
+Compiled by Peterson & Sullivan, the report documents how Gremlin’s information security practices, policies, and procedures are suitable to meet the SOC 2 trust principles criteria for security and confidentiality.

 The goal of the report is to verify the existence of internal controls designed and implemented to meet the requirements for the security principles set forth in the Trust Services Principles and Criteria for Security.
 It provides a thorough review of how Gremlin’s internal controls affect the security, availability, processing integrity, and confidentiality of the systems it uses to process users’ data, and the confidentiality and privacy of the information processed by these systems.
 This independent validation of security controls is crucial for customers in highly regulated industries.